hyperledger/iroha-2-docs/src/guide/build-and-install.md

     cd ~/Git/iroha
     ```

-5. Choose the right branch.
-You can use the `iroha2-lts` branch, which is
-    the long-term support release, or the branch with the latest stable
-    release (`iroha2-stable`).
-To checkout the branch with the stable
-    release, run:

-    ```bash
-    git checkout iroha2-stable
-    ```

-6. After you have successfully cloned the Iroha git repository and are on
+5. After you have successfully cloned the Iroha git repository and are on
     the correct branch, build the Iroha 2 client using:

     ```bash